HackStreetBoys/SixesWildLevelBuilder/README.md

 Happy with your design but want to preview it?
 There's a button for that - the "Preview" button!

-Finally, save youre level by hitting the "Save" button.
+Finally, save your level by hitting the "Save" button.

 ##Edit Existing Level
 On the main screen of the application, click on the "Edit Existing Level" button in order to edit a level that already exists.
 This takes you to the Level Editor Screen where you can edit the level as described above and then save the level.